isaacrc/mon_attn_self_other_fmri/code/analysis/GLM/README.md

 # Scripts
-* GLM-between: Between condition analysis
-* GLM-within: Within condition analysis
+* GLM-between: Primary analysis script, subtracts whole brain beta values for the period prior to the button press
 * generate_masks: generate masks used in GLM
 * slurm: slurm batch processing